jacasta2/gitbasics/video-highlights.md

 [How to create a pull request in GitHub](https://opensource.com/article/19/7/create-pull-request-github) by [Kedar Vijay Kulkarni](https://opensource.com/article/19/7/create-pull-request-github) shows an easy-to-follow guide for creating a pull request using **Git** and **GitHub**.

 The only thing that wasn't working for me was the line `git commit -S -m "your-commit-message"`.
 I removed the `-S` option and voilà!

+## 'Accidentally' deleting files in GitHub...

+In a recent project I 'accidentally' deleted a file from **GitHub** (not locally) and found myself having issues pushing more stuff to the repo.
+I had to integrate such change (the deletion of the file) locally through the `git pull` command.
+Be careful when doing so since the command also deletes the local copy of the file.

+When you delete a file locally and want to push that change to **GitHub**, do the following:

+`git rm [path-to-file]`

+Then commit the change and push it to the repo.